 I am a Ph.D student majoring in Computer Science at University of Colorado Boulder, co-advised by Bor-Yuh Evan Chang, Pavol Černý and Ashutosh Trivedi.
 I am a member of Programming Languages and Verification at the University of Colorado Boulder (CUPLV).

-I received my master's degree from University of Colorado Boulder in 2017, and bachelor's degree from Nanjing University (Nanjing, China) in 2015.
+I received my master's degree from University of Colorado Boulder in 2017 (GPA: 3.92), and bachelor's degree from Nanjing University (Nanjing, China) in 2015.

-I have been designing and implementing scalable program analysis tools mainly in Scala.
-In my recently submitted paper, I implemented a tool with The Checker Framework and Microsoft Z3 Theorem Prover, analyzing and verifying over 180k lines of Java code.
-The Checker Framework extends Java type system with more powerful and useful annotations, letting software developers detect and prevent errors in their Java programs.
+I have been designing and implementing scalable program analysis and verification tools mainly in Scala and Java.
+In my recently accepted paper, I implemented a tool in 5k lines of Scala code, using The Checker Framework and Microsoft Z3 Theorem Prover.
+My tool analyzed and verified 12 benchmark programs with over 180k lines of Java code.
+The Checker Framework extends the original Java type system with more powerful and useful annotations, enabling software developers to detect and prevent errors more effectively in Java programs.